Sania Mirza career statistics: Top 10 wins

+Doubles head-to-head

 Partnerships

 Sania Mirza had changed lot of partnerships before stopping singles play but once becoming a doubles specialist she became cautious and kept long partnerships in both Women's and Mixed doubles.
 Martina Hingis is the 70th women's doubles partner of Sania's career.
 Sania has also teamed with 14 players in Grandslam Mixed Doubles.
-She's currently playing Mixed Doubles with Ivan Dodig of Croatia.